The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Stable manifold

 \subsection{Infinite-volume limit}

 In Section~\ref{sec:rg_generic_step}, we considered $\Lambda_N$ fixed and corresponding scales $j < N-1$.
 In particular the renormalisation group map \eqref{eq:abstract_RG_map} also depends on $\Lambda_N$.
 However, in order to talk about the convergence of the flow $(s_j, z_j, K_j)$ as $j\rightarrow\infty$, we now introduce notions of polymer activities and renormalisation flow that is free of this dependence by being defined in infinite volume.

-To distinguish polymer activities that depend on the torus from those defined in $\mathbb{Z}^2$, we now write $K( \cdot, \cdot | \Lambda_N)$ or $K^{\Lambda_N}(\cdot,\cdot)$ for the former and $K(\cdot, \cdot)$ without index for the latter.
+To distinguish polymer activities that depend on the torus from those defined in $\mathbb{Z}^2$, we now write $K^{\Lambda_N}$ for the former and $K^{\Z^2}$ or $K$ (without index) for the latter.